Causes of Car Accidents

 - Varying driving speeds

 - Increased fidgeting or irritability

 If you experience any of these symptoms, it is advised to pull your car over at the nearest location to avoid an accident.

-Failing to obey traffic signals has serious repercussions, especially is someone is injured as a result.
-Therefore, it is necessary to always pay attention for traffic lights and signs.
+Failing to obey traffic signals can result in serious repercussions, including injuries.
+Drivers must always pay attention to traffic lights and signs.

-Bad Weather.
-Bad weather in North Carolina may consist of thunderstorms, hurricanes, windstorms, fog, hail, flash floods/ heavy rain and occasional snowstorms.
-These conditions can create many dangerous situations for drivers across our roadways by greatly reducing visibility and impairing your ability to properly control your vehicle.
+Bad weather — Bad weather in North Carolina may consist of thunderstorms, hurricanes, windstorms, fog, hail, flash floods/ heavy rain and occasional snowstorms.
+These conditions can create many dangerous situations for drivers across our roadways by greatly reducing visibility and impairing the ability to properly control a vehicle.

 Contact Our North Carolina Car Accident Lawyers Today

 At Riddle & Brantley, our accident attorneys believe that negligent individuals must be held accountable for their actions.
 Justice counts, which means that car accident victims deserve compensation for all damages and losses they have suffered.